aneeshb7/aneeshb7/README.md

 Hi!
 I'm Aneesh.
 I am a recent Computer Science and Math graduate from the University of British Columbia.
-Most recently, I worked at Amazon as a Software Engineer and have vast experience in backend engineering.